Information about helping to protect your child during separation and divorce and when co-parenting.

-Unfortunately now more than ever your children need you to be the parent and able to support them through all the changes they will experience due to your marriage ending.
+Now, more than ever, your children need you to be the parent and able to support them through all the changes they will experience in the coming months and years.

-In the majority of cases, even if there has been some family violence, the children will continue to have contact with you both at some level.
+In the majority of cases, even if there has been some family violence, the children will continue to have contact with you both.

 You may have shared care where the children share their time between sleeping at your house and your former partners.